South Hill Park: Wilde Theatre and later phases

 Before being completed in 1984, the 330 seat Wilde Theatre was first proposed after South Hill Park became an arts centre, and has since drawn many people to the area.
-The theatre was designed by architect Axel Burrough of the architectural practice Lewitt Bernstein and Iain Mackintosh of Theatre Projects on the principal of a courtyard theatre as used in Shakespeare’s time.
+The theatre was designed by architect Axel Burrough of the architectural practice Levitt Bernstein and Iain Mackintosh of Theatre Projects on the principal of a courtyard theatre as used in Shakespeare’s time.
 The Wilde Theatre was officially opened by The Princess Anne on 15 May 1984 which due to the local association with Oscar Wilde was named after him and the first performance being The Importance of Being Earnest.

 A new Dance Studio and Bar extension, along with additional dressing rooms, rehearsal and storage space, were added to the theatre in 1988 and 1989.

 The Bracknell Gallery opened in 1991 as a result of these developments, and now presents a regular programme of contemporary visual art, crafts and live art.
 The art centre also organises exhibitions in the Mansion Space Galleries.